-The algorithms in Table 1 and 2 have a wide variety of hyperparameters, which take values from continuous intervals, from ranges of integers, and from other discrete sets.
+The algorithms in Table 1 and 2 have a wide variety of hyperparameters, which take on values from continuous intervals, from ranges of integers, and from other discrete sets.
 We associated either a uniform or log uniform prior with each numerical parameter, depending on its semantics.
 For example, we set a log uniform prior for the ridge regression penalty, and a uniform prior for the maximum depth for a tree in a random forest.
-Auto-WEKA works with continuous hyperparameter values directly up to the precision of the machine; nevertheless, to give a sense of the size of the space we studied, we note that discretizing hyperparameter domains to a maximum of 10 values each gives rise to over 10^{47} hyperparameter settings.
-We emphasize that this space is muchlarger than a simple union of the base learners' hyperparameter spaces (whose size is roughly 10^8), since the ensemble methods allow up to 5 independent base learners, giving rise to a space with roughly $(10^8)^5 = 10^{40}$ elements.
-Feature selection gives rise to another independent decision between roughly 106 choices, and several parameters on the meta and ensemble level contribute another order of magnitude to the total size of AutoWEKA's hyperparameter space.
+Auto-WEKA works with continuous hyperparameter values directly; nevertheless, to give a sense of the size of the hypothesis space we studied, we note that discretizing hyperparameter domains to a maximum of 10 values each would give rise to over 10^{47} hyperparameter settings.
+We emphasize that this space is much larger than a simple union of the base learners' hypothesis spaces (whose size is roughly 108), since the ensemble methods allow up to 5 independent base learners, giving rise to a space with roughly $(10^8)^5 = 10^{40}$ elements.
+The feature selection part gives rise to another independent decision between roughly 106 choices, and several parameters on the meta and ensemble level contribute another order of magnitude to the total size of AutoWEKA's hypothesis space.

-Auto-WEKA can be understood as a single learning algorithm with a highly conditional hyperparameter space.
-As depicted in Figure 1, Auto-WEKA has two top-level Boolean parameters.
-The first is is_base, which selects among single base classifiers and ensemble or meta-classifiers.
+Auto-WEKA can be understood as a single learning algorithm with a highly conditional parameter space, as depicted in Figure 1.
+Auto-WEKA has two top-level Boolean parameters, the first of which is is_base that selects among single base classifiers and ensemble or meta-classifiers.
 If is_base is true, then the parameter base determines which of the 27 base classifiers are to be used.
-If is_base is false, then class indicates either an ensemble or a metaclassifier.
-If class is a meta-classifier, then the parameter meta_base is chosen to be one of the 27 base classifiers.
+If is base is false, then class indicates either an ensemble or a metaclassifier.
+If class is a meta-classifier, then the parameter meta base is chosen to be one of the 27 base classifiers.
+In the event that class is an ensemble classifier, an additional parameter num_classes is an integer chosen from $\{1, \ldots, 5\}$. base i variables are then selected according to the value of num_classes, which again select which of the 27 base classifiers to use.
+For each base parameter, conditional hyperparameters for every model are attached.